 Sheets, blankets, and pillows are not provided by the College.
 You can bring them with you.
 Note that the bed size is Twin XL or 203cm x 99cm.
 A better option may be to purchase bedding when you arrive.
 You can order most supplies online and have them shipped to Macalester.
 If the schedule permits, we might organize a shopping trip during orientation for students to shop for bedding, items for your room, and anything else you need after arrival.
-If you have space, bring items from home that you may not be easily found here such as music typical of your country; pictures of your country, home, friends and family; books, etc; special musical instruments, clothing, crafts and games representative of your country.
-These items will be useful if you make cultural presentations at Macalester or at elementary schools in the Twin Cities area.
-If you plan on bringing any electrical items, please bring a voltage adaptor that converts into the U.S. Voltage of $110~V$ and uses a US electrical plug, as these could be expensive or difficult to find in the U.S. See www.worldstandards.eu/electricity/plugs-and-sockets/ for more information.
-If you wish to send suitcases or packages to the U.S. before your arrival, you may address them to the below address.
+If you have space, bring items from home that you may not easily find here, such as music typical of your country; pictures of your country/ home/ friends and family; books, etc; special musical instruments, clothing, crafts and games representative of your country.
+These items will be useful if you make cultural presentations at Macalester, decorate spaces or gifting friends.
+If you plan on bringing any electrical items, please bring a voltage adaptor that converts into the U.S. Voltage of 110 V and uses a US electrical plug, as these could be expensive or difficult to find in the U.S. See www.worldstandards.eu/electricity/plugs-and-sockets/ for more information.
+If you wish to send suitcases or packages to the U.S. or buy things from Amazon or similar websites before your arrival, you may address them at the address below.
 Be sure to purchase insurance against loss or damage for any packages you send.

 Your Name (Legal/Passport Name)

 International Student Programs

-C/O Aaron Colhapp
+C/O Luyen Phan

 1600 Grand Avenue

 Saint Paul, MN 55105 U.S.A.